brotzeit/rustic/README.md

 You'll have to have `rust-analyzer` already installed on the target machine.

+### Detached file

+This is an early experimental feature, and is disabled by default.

+Source files not belonging to any crate, or _detached_ source files, are supported by rust-analyzer, and this feature can be enabled via `rustic-enable-detached-file-support`.
+(Currently, only eglot is supported.)

+**Caveat**: Due to some current limitations, you should avoid open a detached file in a large directory with this feature enabled.

 ## Cargo

 Since the cargo commands also use the derived compilation mode, you can use